COP27 : a greener outdoor industry

 WhoSki.com : best for Business Innovation

-Team WhoSki.com enjoyed a super-successful Merton Best Business Awards ceremony last night, taking home a trophy for Business Innovation – AND a runner-up award for Sustainable Impact.
+Team WhoSki.com enjoyed a super-successful Merton Best Business Awards ceremony last night, taking home a trophy for best Business Innovation – AND a runner-up award for Sustainable Impact.

 Judges put us in first place for innovation, stating our entry demonstrated ‘new skills, approaches and attitudes’.
 Exactly what we are all about at WhoSki.com: a new approach to wintersports that puts #SkiGreen and sustainability front of mind.